San Diego Annulment Attorneys

 The person who is asking for the annulment must provide proof that one or more of the above reasons existed at the time of the marriage.
 If you do not meet any of these conditions then you will still be able to end the marriage, but you will have to do so through either a contested divorce or an uncontested divorce.

-Thomas Huguenor is a certified family law lawyer with extensive experience in annulments.
-If you are eligible for annulment then Tom will take the steps to establish your case.
-He will explain whether you have a valid reason for an annulment during your initial consultation.
-If appropriate, he will make an articulate argument to the court for why your marriage should not be considered legal.
+Our office has extensive experience in annulments.
+If you are eligible for annulment, we will take the steps to establish your case.
+We will explain whether you have a valid reason for an annulment during your initial consultation.
+If appropriate, we will make an articulate argument to the court for why your marriage should not be considered legal.
 These steps may include taking sworn witness statements, gathering photographic evidence, providing medical documents, or producing email and written correspondence records.
-Annulments are difficult to receive and you need the help of an experienced attorney.
+Annulments are difficult to receive, and you need the help of an experienced annulment lawyer.

 Invalid marriages are relatively rare.
 If you qualify for an annulment, however, there are benefits to applying for one rather than a divorce.
 After an annulment, you may claim single status, and do not have to categorize yourself as "divorced."
-Tom has handled numerous annulments over his 30 plus years of being a family law lawyer in southern California.
-He has the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
+Huguenor Mattis, A.P.C., has handled numerous annulments in our 35-plus years of being family law attorneys in San Diego.
+We have the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
 Contact our office online or by telephone at (858) 458-9500.

 - Divorce, Separation, or Annulment: What Is Best for You?